 What Is Design for Assembly?

 DFA Design for assembly is a product design process that seeks to simplify a product design by reducing its number of parts.
-Therefore, it minimizes cost and increase ease of assembly.
+Therefore, it minimizes cost and increases the ease of assembly.

-DFA, as a tool, aids product design teams as it allows improvements in product design before actual production.
-Therefore, they can focus more on product’s functionality and ease of assembly.
-Lesser assembly parts in a product means that the product it is easier to assemble, lesser time is required and it leads to a minimized assembly cost.
+DFA, as a cost-effective tool, aids product design teams as it allows improvements in product design before actual production.
+Therefore, they can focus more on the product’s functionality and ease of assembly.
+Lesser assembly parts in a product mean that the product is easier to assemble, lesser time is required and it leads to a minimized assembly cost.

 The primary goal of DFA is to minimize cost and reduce product assembly parts.
 However, its application to product design has seen improvements in the quality and durability of products and a reduction in parts inventory and production equipment.